RubyBarSchool/messaging-protocols/README.md

 * Default: The same direct but dont have name and if message have rourting-key the same name queue then pass

+* Alternate: Exchange rule save other message dont send to queue in other exchange (if exchange want cover miss message can add "alternate-exchange" key for an exchange ). fanout exchanges, which do not perform any filtering, are good for using as an "alternate exchange"
 ```